-In fact, if there’s anything I’ve learned about self doubt through all these time, it’s that – no matter how good you’ve become or how much you’ve accomplished – self doubt will always be there to haunt you.
+In fact, if there’s anything I’ve learned about self-doubt through all this time, it’s that — no matter how good you’ve become or how much you’ve accomplished — self-doubt will always be there to haunt you.

 However, I’ve also learned that even though these doubts never go away, overcoming them gets easier every time.

-Whenever you set a goal for yourself, it’s necessary that you come up with a plan on how you’ll get there – which means you’d have to study and learn, prepare and practice.
+Whenever you set a goal for yourself, you must come up with a plan on how you’ll get there, which means you’d have to study and learn, prepare, and practice.

 “I’ve studied and learned this.
 I’ve prepared and practiced.
 I can do this.”